SarahBump/LADYMAFIA/_posts/2017-01-30-KristenSonday.markdown

 {: .question .short}
 If there was a Kristen emoji, what would it be?
-My husband says a chili pepper :)
+My husband says a chili pepper.